dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 Some of the changes and limitations in this data include:

-- The `restaurants` table only includes Starbucks, Dunkin Donuts, and McDonalds locations.
-Not to pick on these chains or anything, but just because there are a *lot* of them and make for an interesting map, and you've probably been to at least one of them for coffee and breakfast in your life.
+- The `restaurants` table only includes Starbucks, Dunkin Donuts, and McDonald's locations.
+It's to pick on these chains or anything, but there just happens to be a *lot* of them to look through.
+And you've probably been to at least one of them for coffee and breakfast in your life.
-- The `inspections` table only includes the latest inspections per restaurant, as of early October.
+- The `inspections` table only includes the **latest** inspections per restaurant, **as of early October 2013**.
 Some of the places may have been re-inspected since then, so do not assume that the scores here reflect the restaurant's latest status.
 [Again, check out the NYDOH site for the latest results](http://www.nyc.gov/html/doh/html/environmental/disclaimer.shtml).
 - I've left out the `violations` table for a future lesson.
 You'll have to look at the DOH site to see the details of the violations.

 **Disclaimer note:** You're welcome to access the data tables and make copies.
-However, you must accept that this data is presented as is for a class exercise, and is **not meant for actual production and publishing**.
+However, you must accept that this data is presented as is for a class exercise, and is **not meant for production and publishing** beyond a proof of concept.
 I make no claims for the accuracy or integrity of this data and you assume all liability and sole responsibility for verifying and correcting the data.

 ## Transforming data in Google Spreadsheets

-Start out by downloading the **CSV text file** of DOH-inspected businesses [from this link I've provided](https://docs.google.com/spreadsheet/pub?key=0At3Q3D3lDxXcdGI0VXF1TFRKSjJDVFdxRUlQRVVTMGc&single=true&gid=1&output=csv).
+Start out by downloading the **CSV text file** of DOH-inspected businesses [from this link I've provided](https://docs.google.com/spreadsheet/pub?key=0At3Q3D3lDxXcdGI0VXF1TFRKSjJDVFdxRUlQRVVTMGc&single=true&gid=0&output=csv).

 You can open it in Excel if you'd like.
 I encourage you to open it with a **plain text editor** to verify that it indeed is just text: